 - ADD COLUMN ...
 DEFAULT (non-immutable expression) This is not allowed because it currently results in different data on different nodes.
-See Adding a column for a suggested workaround. - ALTER TABLE ...
-SET WITH[OUT] OIDS Isn't supported for the same reasons as in CREATE TABLE . - ALTER COLUMN ...
-SET STORAGE external Is rejected if the column is one of the columns of the replica identity for the table. - RENAME Can't rename an Autopartitioned table. - SET SCHEMA Can't set the schema of an Autopartitioned table. - ALTER COLUMN ...
+See Adding a column for a suggested workaround.
+You can override this behavior using bdr.permit_unsafe_commands if you're sure the command is safe. - ALTER COLUMN ...
+SET STORAGE external Is rejected if the column is one of the columns of the replica identity for the table.
+You can override this behavior using bdr.permit_unsafe_commands if you're sure the command is safe. - RENAME Can't rename an Autopartitioned table. - SET SCHEMA Can't set the schema of an Autopartitioned table. - ALTER COLUMN ...
 TYPE Changing a column's type isn't supported if the command causes the whole table to be rewritten, which occurs when the change isn't binary coercible.
 Binary coercible changes might be allowed only one way.
-For example, the change from VARCHAR (128) to VARCHAR (256) is binary coercible and therefore allowed, whereas the change VARCHAR (256) to VARCHAR (128) isn't binary coercible and therefore normally disallowed.
+For example, the change from VARCHAR(128) to VARCHAR(256) is binary coercible and therefore allowed, whereas the change VARCHAR(256) to VARCHAR(128) isn't binary coercible and therefore normally disallowed.
 Nonreplicated ALTER COLUMN ...
 TYPE, can be allowed if the column is automatically castable to the new type (it doesn't contain the USING clause).
 An example follows.
 Table rewrites hold an AccessExclusiveLock for extended periods on larger tables, so such commands are likely to be infeasible on highly available databases in any case.
-See Changing a column's type for a suggested workaround. - ALTER TABLE ...
+See Changing a column's type for a suggested workaround.
+This can be overriden using bdr.permit_unsafe_commands if user is sure the command is safe. - ALTER TABLE ...
 ADD FOREIGN KEY Isn't supported if current user doesn't have permission to read the referenced table or if the referenced table has RLS restrictions enabled that the current user can't bypass.